virgili0/Virgilio/README.md

 > 3 phases iterative cycle:

->- 1 Get an idea of the main concepts through an entire Stanford course, don't stop too much on math explanations.
+>- 1 Get an idea of the main concepts through an entire [Stanford course](https://www.youtube.com/watch?v=vT1JzLTH4G4&list=PL3FW7Lu3i5JvHM8ljYj-zLfQRF3EO8sYv), don't stop too much on math explanations.

 >- 2 Deeply explore **one topic at time**, with theory + tutorials + examples (e.g. RNN theory + RNN tutorials + RNN examples)

 >- 3 After iterating the 2 phase for each topic, walk again through the entire Stanford course.
 This time you'll need to often stop it >to understand the math notation and implications, and get to the entire "flow" of the course, with the new knowledge of the 2 phase.

 This iterative process (1-2-2-2-2.....-3) can be repeated may times as you want, and will probably construct in your mind a nice **general schema** of the things.
-In each iteration you can drop one or more topics, and focus on the ones that are more interesting to you or not so clear.
+In each complete iteration you can drop one or more topics, and focus on the ones that are more interesting to you or not so clear.

-In each section i've put content for the first time you arrive there (during the 2 phase), and some content for next time you arrive here (after the 3 phase probably)
+In each section i've put content for the first time you arrive there (during the first complete iteration), and some content for next time you arrive there (after the 3 phase).

-The next sections follow more o less the track proposed from [this Stanford awesome course](https://www.youtube.com/watch?v=vT1JzLTH4G4&list=PL3FW7Lu3i5JvHM8ljYj-zLfQRF3EO8sYv).
+The structure follows the track proposed by the Stanford awesome course.

 I **strongly suggest you** to follow the entire course once, and then try to get more comfortable with each topic (e.g. ANN, CNN...).